Pink eye (conjunctivitis)

 Risk factors for pink eye include:

 In both children and adults, pink eye can cause inflammation in the cornea that can affect vision.
-Prompt evaluation and treatment by your doctor can reduce the risk of complications.
+Prompt evaluation and treatment by your health care provider can reduce the risk of complications.
+See your provider if you have:

 Preventing the spread of pink eye